Planning a solo trip to Oslo, Norway? Here’s everything you need to know for your visit:

 GETTING AROUND

 - The Oslo Pass combines free use of the public transportation system with free entry to more than 30 museums and attractions, free entry to outdoor swimming pools, free walking tours and more.
-The card can be bought for use within 24-hours at kr270, 48-hours at kr395 and 72-hours at kr495.
 It can be purchased online, at tourist centres, at Oslo S and most hotels and hostels.
+Prices:

 OSLO NIGHTLIFE